paxdotdev/pax/lab-journal-zb.md

     Simplifies build: no longer need to generate propertiescorproduct or deal with it in dependency graph
     Risk: consider dynamic linking & dyn Any

+Scope out dyn any vs. debuggability / velocity with current thrust